 block-buster movie of the era “Birth

-of a Nation,” with its incendiary and racist propaganda, vilified blacks and
+of a Nation,” with its incendiary and racist propaganda, vilified Blacks and

 glorified the Ku Klux Klan; prompting the Klan’s resurgence and legitimizing

-their existence (keeping blacks in their place); setting the tone for the terrorizing
+their existence (keeping Blacks in their place); setting the tone for the terrorizing

-of blacks for decades to come.
-Race riots were common; and the East
+Race riots were common and the East

 Black men and boys (females as well), for financial gain, were constantly